KSP-KOS/KOS/doc/source/structures/volumes_and_files/volume.rst

 .. attribute:: Volume:FILES

-    :type: :struct:`Lexicon` of :struct:`VolumeFile`
+    :type: :struct:`Lexicon` of :struct:`VolumeItem`
     :access: Get only

-    List of files on this volume.
-Keys are the names of all files on this volume and values are the associated :struct:`VolumeFile` structures.
+    List of files and directories on this volume.
+Keys are the names of all items on this volume and values are the associated :struct:`VolumeItem` structures.

 .. attribute:: Volume:POWERREQUIREMENT